EncrypteDL/EncrypteID-Smart-Contract/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 This project is licensed under the MIT License.

----

-This README provides a high-level overview and setup guide.
-Make sure to customize the instructions and details according to your project's specific needs and configuration.